Using STOMP with SockJS

 You should set webSocketFactory instead of brokerURL in your configuration.

-You can even check if WebSocket is available and accordingly use SockJS as a fallback.
+You can also detect WebSocket availability and use SockJS as a fallback.
 See the example below.

 Example with stompjs